nathantheinventor/open-contest/README-devsetup.md

 To setup Visual Studio Code, install the Microsoft Python extension, then choose **File > Open Folder** and select the open-contest/opencontest folder.

+# Publishing Changes to Docker

+After making changes to the application, you must build a new Docker image, and then optionally publish the changes to Dockerhub.
+See commands in the opencontest/Dockerfile to do this.